 COM-only or NAV/COM

-Both Icom and Yaesu offer radios in COMM-only and NAV/COMM.
+Both Icom and Yaesu offer aviation radios in COMM-only and NAV/COMM.

 Memory and Channel Selection

-Nearly all aviation units make programing a channel easy—they usually have a simple telephone-style numeric keypad.
+Nearly all portable aircraft radios make programing a channel easy—they usually have a simple telephone-style numeric keypad.
 But the radio can also store your favorite or most-used frequencies.
 How many channels it can store in its memory depends on the design.